Vision & Goals

 Goal 8: Improve Outdoor and Nature Experiences

-- Integrate nature and green space throughout Midtown, using creek-side trails (e.g., along San Pedro Springs Creek), Latin American-inspired plazas with vegetation, park-like streets, or other innovative spaces that include nature.
+- Integrate nature and green space throughout the Midtown Area, using creek-side trails (e.g., along San Pedro Springs Creek), Latin American-inspired plazas with vegetation, park-like streets, or other innovative spaces that include nature.

-- Sustain large canopy trees and mature landscaping as defining features of Midtown’s neighborhoods.
+- Sustain large canopy trees and mature landscaping as defining features of the Midtown Area’s neighborhoods.

 Goal 9: Promote Health and Sustainability

 - Encourage concentrations of places to live, work, and play.

 - Design streets and public places to make being outdoors delightful.

 - Achieve multiple community goals with green infrastructure: use large trees, landscaping, and stream restoration to clean stormwater, reduce flooding, make great public spaces, improve walkability, reduce urban heat, and leave a great legacy downstream.

 - Elevate the Midtown Area’s aesthetic appeal, stimulate economic growth, and meet local needs by transforming vacant properties and older buildings through reuse, redevelopment, or new development.